 What Are The 3 Basic Accounting Principles?

-Diving into the world of accounting, we quickly encounter essential accounting principles.
+Diving into the world of accounting, we quickly encounter 3 basic accounting principles.
 These 3 basic accounting principles are the pillars that uphold the integrity of the accounting profession.
 They ensure that the company’s financial statements (profit and loss statements) are accurate, reliable, and comparable, providing a clear picture of a company’s financial position and financial data.

 These principles are not just theoretical constructs, but practical tools that guide the day-to-day operations of accountants and financial professionals.
 They are the foundation upon which the accounting profession is built.